 In 1970, Fender began offering the maple fretboard with larger black dots.
 They were just a wee bit bigger than the originals, but are an important feature when researching vintage strats.
 These minor details are often missed in forgeries and fake vintages.

 For some reason after 1983, Fender started putting in white plastic dots in rosewood fretboard models, foregoing the sparkle of the pearloid.
 This was halfway thru the year, so it offers up another great dating hallmark for collectors and historians.

 Knowing this also helps the player to define the difference between a true vintage and a vintage reissue.
 Even Fender themselves decided to not use these important details when making copies of the originals.

 These inlays helped make Gibson’s high class image, as well as justify the higher price tag of their guitars.
-Gibson provided these images in a feature regarding their fingerboard guitar inlays.
+Gibson provided these images in an older feature (no longer online) regarding their fingerboard guitar inlays.